Tommy John FAQ: Dr. Andrews answers frequent questions related to Tommy John surgery

 What is Tommy John surgery?

-Does an athlete require an actual elbow injury to undergo the surgery?
+Does an athlete require an actual elbow injury to undergo Tommy John surgery?

 How many pitchers undergo Tommy John surgery per year?